Angela Pneuman | Executive Director

 Charlotte Wyatt | Fiction Director and Admissions Director

-Charlotte Wyatt is an MFA candidate in fiction at the University of Houston.
-She is the recipient of a 2018 Inprint Donald Barthelme Prize for fiction, and is the 2017-18 Inprint/Creative Writing Program Fellow.
-She has served as a Fiction Editor for Gulf Coast: A Journal of Literature and Fine Arts and has taught fiction in Houston with Inprint, the Boldface Conference, and WITS.
-Charlotte joined the Napa Valley Writer’s Conference in 2016 as Director of Admissions and has been known to coordinate community housing.
-She is very excited to send even more emails as the Fiction Director this year!
+Charlotte Wyatt just earned an MFA in fiction from the University of Houston in 2019.
+She is a recipient of the Inprint Donald Barthelme Prize for fiction, and was the 2017-18 Inprint/Creative Writing Program Fellow.
+She has served as a Fiction Editor for Gulf Coast: A Journal of Literature and Fine Arts and teaches fiction in Houston with Inprint and WriteSpace.
+Her work can be found in Gulf Coast and Joyland.
+She serves as the conference fiction director and also directs admissions.

 Iris Dunkle | Poetry Director